Clommunity/Doc/plugins/pastecat/pastecat.md

 To do this there is a folder called `avahi` within the `plug` directory.
-The scripts that define the function carried on when the button is clicked are defined in different files within this directory, therefor we will create a new file called `pastecat.avahi.php` which will contain this:
+The scripts that define the function carried on when the button is clicked are defined in different files within this directory, therefor we will create a new file called `pastecat.avahi.PHP` which will contain this:

-    <?php
+    <?PHP
-    // plug/avahi/pastecat.avahi.php
+    // plug/avahi/pastecat.avahi.PHP

     addAvahi('pastecat','fpcserver');